 Concrete Knowledge in an Age Appropriate Way

-Designed to be used in the classroom or at home, the series of seven videos provide essential knowledge that will aid kids in their understanding about how the brain works, the functions each part is responsible for, and how each is affected by drinking.
-Providing concrete knowledge about how alcohol affects each part of the brain through a fun format is important in reaching today’s leaners.
-Animated characters with their own hilarious personalities are combined with age appropriate narration that kids will want pay attention to without feeling like they’re being talked down to.
+Designed to be used in the classroom or at home, the series of seven videos provides essential knowledge that will aid kids in their understanding about how the brain works, the functions each part is responsible for, and how each is affected by drinking.
+Providing concrete knowledge about how alcohol affects each part of the brain through a fun format is important in reaching today’s learners.
+Animated characters with their own hilarious personalities are combined with age appropriate narration that kids will pay attention to without feeling like they’re being talked down to.

 Ability to Watch Anywhere, Anytime and as Often as You Want

 The brain is complex but learning about it doesn’t have to be.
 Since we know that our kids stop listening to us after a while, our challenge becomes locating resources that can provide them with accurate information that appeals to them.
-Since the brain videos are available free online and are formatted to fit mobile devices, tweens can watch them on a desktop, tablet, or even on their phones.
+Since the brain videos are available online for free and are formatted to fit mobile devices, tweens can watch them on a desktop, tablet, or even on their phones.

-The videos are the newest resource for tweens, teachers, and parents from Ask, Listen, Learn and I hope that you’ll find them helpful in having one of the many conversations with your kids about the risks associated with underage drinking.
+The videos are the newest resources for tweens, teachers, and parents from Ask, Listen, Learn and I hope that you’ll find them helpful in having one of the many conversations with your kids about the risks associated with underage drinking.